Altz133/Git-Api/README.md

 # Git-Api
 ### Description
-The Git-Api is a Java Spring REST API program designed to interact with the official GitHub API [GitHub RestAPI].
+The Git-Api is a Java Spring REST API program designed to interact with the official [GitHub RestAPI].
 Its main purpose is to retrieve information about repositories based on a provided GitHub username.
 The API exposes a single endpoint that returns a list of repositories, including details such as the owner's username, all branch names, and the last commit SHA.
 Also, it excludes any repositories that are identified as forks.